carcam/make-joomla-cli-ing/README.md

 And the pdf will be inside the `slides` folder of the repository.

+### Mockup data

+I provide some mockup data you can import in your database.
+It comes in three different formats:

+-`generic.sql`: This file can be easily imported in your database, just replace the generic table prefix in the `insert` command with the one of your database.
+- `ddev.sql`: This file can be imported directly in your DDEV site.
+- `import.csv`: This file can be imported with PhpMyAdmin or any similar tool that is able to import CSV file in a databse table.

 ## Setup a development environment

 To set up a development environment, follow these instructions: